ihmeuw/cascade-at/docs/epiviz/overview.rst

     GBD measure ID to a Dismod measure, according to the `bundle id map <https://github.com/ihmeuw/cascade/blob/develop/src/cascade/input_data/configuration/id_map.py>`_.
-    If the incoming data uses incidence, instead of S-incidence or T-incidence, reject it.
+    If the incoming data uses incidence, instead of S-incidence or T-incidence, reject it because Dismod-AT distinguishes between S-incidence and T-incidence.

  3. Convert sex id from 1, 2, 3, 4 to male, female, both, or unspecified.

  4. Find the list of study covariates associated with this bundle, both by covariate id and by name.

- 5. If data is in demographic notation, then the bundle end times will be wrong, but the code prints a message to say whether it adds a year to the end of an age region or time region.
+ 5. Adjust age and time values to account for demographic notation.
+    Bundles have a column to specify whether a record uses demographic notation.
+The code doesn't check that currently but does print the assumption it makes.

  6. It assigns a set of weights to the measurements.
 These are meant to give relative importance according to changes in population size.
-These are all 1 if the weight method is "constant."
+These are all 1 if the weight method is "constant".

  7. All observations with standard error at zero are removed, unless they are relative risks.